Why Use This This skill provides specialized capabilities for jeremylongshore's codebase.

 Trigger with phrases like "perplexity reliability", "perplexity circuit breaker",

-"perplexity idempotent", "perplexity resilience", "perplexity fallback", "perplexity bulkhead".
+"perplexity fallback", "perplexity resilience", "perplexity timeout".

 allowed-tools: Read, Write, Edit